 Note: Sorting on a legend also changes the order of the marks, not simply how the legend is displayed.
 Whatever is bottommost in the legend becomes the bottommost mark in the viz.
 This can either mean closest to the axis or header, or actually underneath in the case of scatterplots and other viz types that may have overlapping marks.

 Sort specific fields in the viz

-Customise sorting by using the Sort menu for specific fields.
+Tableau uses the current International Components for Unicode (ICU) library to determine sort order.
+You can customize sorting by using the Sort menu for specific fields.
 (The Sort menu is not available for continuous measures.)